sredford6/JID_Team2330_Place_Recovery/README.md

 - If the user doesn't input anything on the registration screen and clicked "Register", it will prompt the user to fill out the textboxes.
 - Allow users to keep signed in after reloading the app.
 - Allow users to log out.
-- Display users information in profile screen.
+- Display basic users information in profile screen.
-- Allow users to reset password via an email verification code
+- Allow users to reset password via an email verification code.
->>>>>>> d73656d2e87419d6ddbeb95f32bd9e93d4e49d3d
+- The app can load daily questionnaire that the client provides from backend database.
+- Users can take daily questionnaire and their responses will be recorded.

 ### Bugs
 - Fixed dimension of content container.